IMAGE RESOURCES

 100,000 images online, including 56,000 in public domain, from a collection of 300,000 objects

-All high resolution images are held by Bridgeman images or DACS.
-There are currently 127,000 object records online, not all of which are illustrated by images.
+All high-resolution images are held by Bridgeman images or DACS.
+There are currently 320,081 object records online and over 20,000 in the image library.

 Bildindex der Kunst & Architektur (Bildarchiv Foto Marburg)

-Image index database for around 80 cultural and scientific institutions, with access to 3.9 million photographs, artworks and architectural objects.
+Image index database from 13 European countries for around 80 cultural and scientific institutions, with access to over 2 million photographs, artworks and architectural objects.

 Birmingham Museums Digital Image Resource